MihailTsybakov/DecisionTree_Titanic/README.md

-Decision tree, predicts if a person would survive the Titanic crash
+Decision tree, predicts if a person would survive the Titanic crash.
+Criterion = Shennon entropy